Ela-Rezaei/Senior-Machine-Learning-Engineering-Interview/src/ML_README.md

   Identify the primary use cases and the overarching business objective.

 - **Requirements**
-  - *Functional*: Define the scope, including necessary features and personalization needs.
+  - Functional: Define the scope, including necessary features.
-  - *Nonfunctional*: Address performance metrics such as prediction latency, scalability, and system availability.(Optional here, we can discuss that later too)
+  - Nonfunctional: Address performance metrics such as prediction latency, scalability, and system availability.(Optional here, we can discuss that later too.)
-  - *Constraints*: Consider privacy regulations and compliance with data protection standards.
+  - Constraints: Consider privacy regulations and compliance with data protection standards.

 - **Training Data and Labels**
-  - Sources: User interaction logs, ad content data, user profiles, contextual information, and user-user relationships (e.g., friendships).
+  - Sources: User interaction logs, ad content data, user profiles, contextual information, and user-user relationships (e.g., friendships in facebook).
   - Historical click and impression data.

 - **Costs for Data**